Tiles in Assembly II - LINE Interrupt for Parallax Scrolling

 sta IEN

-Then we turn on the LINE IRQ flag and als VSYNC which is the interrupt used by Commander X16 Kernal to handle keyboard, cursor blinking and BASIC interpreter.
+Then we turn on the LINE IRQ flag and also VSYNC which is the interrupt used by Commander X16 Kernal to handle keyboard, cursor blinking and BASIC interpreter among other "regular" processes in BASIC mode.
 We want our demo to keep that running in the background.
-In game we would most likely want to disable it or more likely replace it with our own.
+In game we would most likely replace it with our own handler.
+When computer is in VSYNC phase (means nothing is being drawn to the screen) is perfect time to prepare changes for display.

 Interrupt Handler